Nathan-Dachille/CP3407-Group-Project/technical_information.md

 #### Build Job
 - Clones the repo and checks out only the necessary files (`.github` and `src` folders).
 - A Python virtual environment is created using version 3.12.
-- Dependencies are installed via `pip` from the `src/requirements.txt` file.
+- Dependencies are installed via `pip` from the `requirements.txt` file.
-- Static files (CSS, JavaScript, etc.) are collected with:
+- Static files (CSS, JavaScript, etc.) are collected with: `python manage.py collectstatic`.
 - All source and static files are zipped into a file named using the GitHub commit SHA.
-- The zip file is uploaded to an AWS S3 bucket using the AWS CLI.
+- The zip file is uploaded to an AWS S3 (Amazon Web Services Simple Storage Service) bucket using the AWS CLI.

 #### Deploy Job
 - Once the file is in S3, we create a new application version in AWS Elastic Beanstalk using the uploaded zip file.